Frequently asked questions

 What type of intake policy do you operate?

-Treating every feline with compassion, dignity and understanding our aim is never to turn away a cat in need of our help – this means we are committed to a non-selective intake policy.
+We treat every feline with compassion, dignity and understanding.
+Our aim is to never turn away a cat in need of our help – this means we are committed to a non-selective intake policy.
 Subject to space availability, but irrespective of, condition, age, temperament or health.
 We will do all we can to help any cats and kittens who find themselves in need.

 What is the best way of introducing my new cat to my existing cat?